-Alabama has at least 65 cemeteries documented to have comb graves.
+Alabama has at least 66 cemeteries documented to have comb graves.
 Thirty-four of these cemeteries were visited during the course of this study, for comparison to the Tennessee combs.
 The known Alabama comb cemeteries are found in the northern half of the state, in Blount, Cullman, Etowah, Fayette, Franklin, Jackson, Jefferson, Marion, Morgan, Tuscaloosa, Walker and Winston counties.
 Tuscaloosa and Walker counties seem to be areas of comb concentrations, having 30 and 17 comb cemeteries, respectively, of the total catalogued.
 It is highly probable that numerous other comb cemeteries are present in Alabama, but not yet reported.
 The 34 cemeteries visited contained 324 combs (269 extant combs plus at least 55 ex-combs).
-Based on the average of this sample, the total number of combs in the 65 known comb cemeteries should be in the 615-625 range, if not higher.
-One hundred sixty-two dated combs were seen, ranging from 1848 to 1920, with dates in the 1870s, ‘80s, and ‘90s accounting for 69% of all dates.
+Based on the average of this sample, the total number of combs in the 66 known comb cemeteries should be in the 625 - 635 range, if not higher.
+One hundred sixty-five dated combs were seen, ranging from 1848 to 1920, with dates in the 1870s, ‘80s, and ‘90s accounting for 70% of all dates (dates in the 1880s are the most numerous, accounting for fully 27%).
 Brown (2004) also found that “most Alabama combs date between the 1840s and World War I.”

 The Cargile Cem.
 (Jackson Co.), containing three limestone combs, may be the northernmost Alabama comb cemetery.
 It is the closest known Alabama comb cemetery to the main Tennessee comb range, lying just 23 miles from the southernmost cemetery in the main Tennessee range, the Perkins Cem.
 (Winchester quad, Franklin Co.).